anufrievroman/calcure/readme.md

 ## Dependencies

 It only requires python 3.
-On Linux, you should have it by default, but if you don't, install `python` package from your standard repository.
+On Linux and MacOS, you should have it by default, but if you don't, install `python` package from your standard repository.

 ## Usage

-Run by typing `calcure` in your terminal.
+Run `calcure` in your terminal.

+### User arguments

+`calcure c` - Start with the calendar view (default)

+`calcure j` - Start with the journal view

+`calcure help` - Start on the help page

+`calcure p` - Start in the privacy mode (text is obfuscated as •••••)

+`calcure version` - Print the version and exit

 ## Key bindings